Composition Design of Shape Memory Ceramics based on Gaussian Processes

-There are many non-parametric ML methods available in the literature to model the structure-property relationship in materials.
-For example, Liu et al. \cite{LIU2021100898} used various physical features (elemental, reactivity, thermal properties, and electronic structure configuration) as input to the Support Vector Regression (SVR), Random Forest (RF) and Gaussian Process (GP) model and predicted $T_\text{f}$ of NiTiHf shape memory materials.
-They concluded that the GP model not only provides superior accuracy in response prediction but also estimates variance in response, i.e., uncertainty in prediction.
+Recent literature features a diverse array of non-parametric machine learning methods for modeling structure-property relationships in materials.
+For example, Liu et al. \cite{LIU2021100898} utilized a variety of physical features as model inputs, including elemental properties, reactivity, thermal characteristics, and electronic structure configurations.
+They used Support Vector Regression (SVR), Random Forest (RF) and Gaussian Process (GP) model to predict $T_\text{f}$ of NiTiHf shape memory materials.
+They concluded that the GP model not only provides superior accuracy in response prediction but also estimates variance in response (i.e., uncertainty in prediction).
 Knowledge of uncertainty in the response prediction gives a confidence interval of prediction, which is useful in identifying a synthetic composition with confidence for future XRD experiments.
-Similarly, Kankanamge et al. \cite{Kankanamge2022} used alloy composition of NiTiHf shape memory alloys and predicted its martensite start temperature $M_\text{s}$ using linear, polynomial, SVR, and K-nearest neighbor (KNN) and found the KNN model to show best performance in prediction of $M_\text{s}$.\\
+Similarly, Kankanamge et al. \cite{Kankanamge2022} used alloy composition of NiTiHf shape memory alloys and predicted its martensite start temperature $M_\text{s}$ using linear, polynomial, SVR, and K-nearest neighbor (KNN) and found that the KNN model shows best performance in prediction of $M_\text{s}$.\\

-Based on the literature survey, we have selected the RF, KNN, and GP to compare their performance in predicting the structure-property relationship in the SMC.
-Each method takes the four features (\textit{cs}, \textit{rio}, \textit{en}, \textit{rsla}) as input and predicts the $T_\text{f}$ as output.
-We implement the 22-fold cross-validation for each method.
+Based on the literature survey, we selected several non-parametric ML algorithms, namely RF, GP, and KNN to compare their performance in predicting $T_\text{f}$ for SMC.
+Each algorithm takes the four features (\textit{cs}, \textit{rio}, \textit{en}, \textit{rsla}) as input and predicts $T_\text{f}$ as output.
+We implement the 22-fold cross-validation for each algorithm.
 The training subset from the last cross-validation fold is used to check the performance in predicting training data.
 In this case, RF predicts with superior performance than GP and KNN.
-However, the performance of the ML methods on the test data is more important.
-The predicted $T_\text{f}$ for each test subset of the cross-validation are combined to measure a collective performance, and here, GP outperforms KNN and RF.
+However, when predicted $T_\text{f}$ for each test subset of the cross-validation are combined to measure a collective test performance, GP outperforms KNN and RF.
 The performance matrices--coefficient of determination ($\text{R}^2$) and RMSE--for the training and testing data are shown in Table \ref{table2:performance_matric_for_Tf}.

 {\rule{0pt}{1cm}}